PROGRAMME

 Satellite navigation is a key technology for civil applications and critical infrastructures, as well as for sovereign security and defence tasks.
 The Galileo Public Regulated Service is an example of the dual-use character of satellite navigation.
 Therefore, the demarcation and interaction between open GNSS services and protected services will be discussed.
 This session will highlight current developments, prospects for future use and application perspectives.

-DeepDive 2 – Edge AI in Orbit: Autonomy, Compression & Real-Time Decisions
+DeepDive 2 (location: seminar room of the Verkehrszentrum) – Edge AI in Orbit: Autonomy, Compression & Real-Time Decisions

 Moderator: Julia Brase, Associate Programme Manager